 |Soil Type||Any well-drained soil|

-Plant two to three seeds per pot in sterile potting mix, 0.5 inch deep.
-Keep the soil moist at a temperature of around 70 degrees F. It can take 14 days or longer for them to germinate so patient.
+Plant two to three seeds per pot in sterile potting mix, 1/2 inch deep.
+Keep the soil moist at a temperature of around 70 degrees Fahrenheit.
+It can take up to 14 days or longer for them to germinate, so be patient.

-After the seedlings have emerged, thin them to one plant per pot.
-Three to five weeks after starting the seeds, when the seedlings are at least two inches tall, harden them off, then transplant them to your garden.
+After the seedlings emerge, thin them to one plant per pot.
+Three to five weeks after starting the seeds, when the seedlings are at least 2 inches tall, harden them off, then transplant them to your garden after all danger of frost has passed.
 Space the plants at least 2 feet apart.

 Cucamelons need plenty of sunlight during their entire life cycle.
-As soon as the seedlings emerge, place them on a sunny windowsill, or under fluorescent plant lights, three to four inches above the seedlings, on for 16 hours, and off for eight hours.
+As soon as the seedlings emerge, place them on a sunny windowsill, or under fluorescent plant lights placed 3 to 4 inches above the seedlings, on for 16 hours and off for eight hours.
 As the seedlings grow, raise the lights as needed.

-Before transplanting the seedlings to your garden, protect them from too much sunlight by gradually hardening them off for one week.
-Once planted in the garden, cucamelons need six to eight hours or more of direct sunlight.
+Before transplanting the seedlings to your garden, gradually harden them off by giving them increasingly longer visits outdoors over the course of one week.
+Once planted in the garden, cucamelons need six to eight hours or more of direct sunlight each day.

+Cucamelons can be grown in any type of soil as long as it’s well-drained.
+As with most vegetables, they benefit from the addition of plenty of organic matter.
 Mulching helps to keep the soil moist and maintain an even soil temperature.
 Adding mulch also helps to keep weeds under control.
-Cucumelons have shallow roots.
-The less you need to weed around them, the less there is a chance that you damage the plant when weeding.
+Cucumelons have shallow roots; the less you need to weed around them, the less chance there is of damaging the plant.

-Cucamelons need moist but not saturated soil, about one to two inches water per week.
+Cucamelons need moist but not saturated soil, about 1 inch of water per week.
 If it doesn’t rain enough, water them slowly right at the soil level.
 Drip irrigation is best.
-Overhead watering should only be done early in the day when the foliage can dry again before sunset, which reduces the risk of disease.
+Overhead watering should only be done early in the day so that the foliage can dry again before sunset, which reduces the risk of fungal disease.

 Temperature and Humidity

-Fertilize the cucamelons again lightly by mid-summer but avoid a fertilizer high in nitrogen, because at that point, you don’t want too much leaf growth.
+Fertilize the cucamelons again lightly by mid-summer but avoid a fertilizer high in nitrogen, because at this point, you don’t want too much leaf growth.

-Harvest cucamelons when they are one inch maximum.
+Harvest cucamelons when they are no more than 1 inch in diameter.
 If you let them grow larger, they will become seedy and much less palatable.
 Make sure to check for fruit at least every other day.
-Cut the cucuamelons off the vine rather than pulling to avoid damaging the vine.
+To avoid damaging the vines, cut the fruits off the vine rather than pulling.